LauraStarzomska/Sentiment-Analysis-Tweets/README.md

 ### Introduction

-The aim of the project is to create a model of Sentiment Analysis based on tweets about abortion topic.
-Besides this READ.me files, every stage of the project has its own where files are explained in more details.
+The aim of the project is to create a model of Sentiment Analysis based on tweets about abortion topic. :exclamation: Besides this READ.me files, every stage of the project has its own where files are explained in more details. :exclamation:

 ### Project Stages